xiaohan2012/daily-reading/week-plans/jan-15.md

 - [ ] state the difference between version with given candidate set of edges and with the complementary edge set
 - [ ] subcore algorithm: after matching as many nodes, what to do with the rest unmatched nodes? how to maximize the gain?
+- [ ] greedy algorithm
+- [ ] experiment on graphs with reasonable size

 # monday